Mayuresh162/AI-Notebook-App/README.md

 ## 🧪 Usage

-- Upload a PDF or add YouTube link
+- Upload a PDF, paste a URL, YouTube link, or raw text
-- Wait for processing
+- Wait for processing (toast notifications shown)
+- Sources auto-update in UI
 - Ask questions in chat
-- Get AI answers with citations
+- Get AI-generated answers grounded in your data

 ## 🌐 Deployment